SaiMunukutla/Jenkins-ionicapplication-salesforce/README.md

       E. Now save the job and build
                        or
-         Make any changes in your git repository and commit job gets triggered and builds.
+         Make any changes in your git repository and commit ,then job gets triggered and builds.
            (a) Now if you have executed job then kill and remove ionic container then run container orelse you will get error rename container: docker kill <image-name>
                 docker rm -f <image-name>